shyiko/kubesec/README.md

 kubesec decrypt secret.yml

 # open decrypted Secret in $EDITOR (it will be automatically re-encrypted upon save)
+# (append --cleartext if you wish to edit actual values and not base64-encoded form)
 kubesec edit -i secret.yml

 # show information about the Secret (who has access to the "data", last modification date, etc)